rubik/rubik.github.io/content/post/ab-testing-math.md

 $$

-We'll further assume that different observations in the same test arm are _independent_.
-This assumption is key because...
-TODO
+We'll further assume that different observations in the same test arm are _independent_, and that observation from a test arm are independent from all observations in the other arm.
+This assumption is key because otherwise we wouldn't be able to apply the normal approximation discussed below.

 The goal of our A/B experiment is to evaluate the two-tailed hypothesis test